AP Week in Pictures: Europe and Africa

 AP Week in Pictures: Europe and AfricaNew

-From an erupting crater of Mount Etna to Ethiopia’s general election, Pope Francis meeting Spider-Man, an Ethiopian Orthodox Christian festival and the Euro 2020 soccer tournament, this photo gallery highlights some of the most compelling images made or published in the week by The Associated Press from Europe and Africa.
+From injuries ending competitions at Wimbledon and the Tour de France to the Euros soccer championships continuing across the continent, as well as COVID-19 continuing to restrict lives in South Africa, this photo gallery highlights some of the most compelling images made or published in the past week by The Associated Press from Europe and Africa.

 Follow AP visual journalism: